ryan-roemer/loose-bits/_posts/2016-04-01-builder-introduction.md

 tags: ['builder', 'javascript', 'npm']
 ---

-## A Task Runner for Modern JavaScript
+## Builder, A Task Runner for Modern JavaScript

 ### Things are Hard